11 Fabulous French Festivals You Don’t Want to Miss

-From July 6 to September 1, be on the look-out for random pop-up beaches along the streets of Paris!
+In July and August, be on the look-out for random pop-up beaches along the streets of Paris.
 These pop-up beaches are complete with deck chairs, palm trees and free concerts.

 Every year, three locations in the Paris area are also designated as temporary beaches along the banks of the Seine River.

 You can enjoy a variety of activities like boating, sunbathing, various water sports, dance lessons and of course, classic beach food and drinks.